 - 4. Recent versions of Mail have problems communicating with certain mail servers.
 Mail is more reliable at moving messages from the inbox to another mailbox on the same server than it is at moving the messages to a local mailbox.
 The Using a Spam Mailbox on the Server section of the manual explains how you can store your spam on the IMAP or Exchange server, so that Mail is better able to move it out of the inbox. - 5.
-A bug in macOS 10.15, affecting a small number of customers, can prevent messages caught by the normal SpamSieve rule from moving to the spam mailbox, leaving them colored in the inbox.
-It may help to click this link to tell SpamSieve not to mark spam messages as junk on the server.
+A bug in macOS 10.15 and macOS 11, affecting a small number of customers, can prevent messages caught by the normal SpamSieve rule from moving to the spam mailbox, leaving them colored in the inbox in Mail (though the server may show them as moved).
+It may help to click this link107 to tell SpamSieve not to mark spam messages as junk on the server.
 You can also work around this by instead using an Apple Mail Script Rule. - 6.
 See whether the problem still occurs if you disable other Mail plug-ins, as described in the Can other Apple Mail plug-ins cause problems with SpamSieve? section. - 7.
 Mail's database may be damaged.
 Please see the How can I rebuild Apple Mail's database? section of the manual.